Last Updated on

 Arts and Crafts

 Making craft items can be a great way to challenge and entertain a child.
 For many parents, the biggest obstacles they face with getting creative are time and money.
 Unfortunately, there is no easy fix for time; you simply have to make it for yourself.
 But, when it comes to money, it is possible to make a huge difference.
 You just have to buy the right materials and participate in the right activities.
 You can also reuse and recycle items around the house–like scraps of paper, leftover cards and ribbon from birthday parties, and used food containers like egg cartons–to create a masterpiece.
-Check out these additional ideas for adding creativity into your child’s life.
+Check out these additional ideas for adding creativity to your child’s life.

 Music is such a huge part of our children’s lives and has the power to change their mood in an instant.
 Before kids get started on homework, take a music break by listening to some upbeat, positive songs.
 Or make some music yourselves by singing or playing instruments you have lying around your home.
 If you don’t have any instruments, create your own by using pots, pans, and other kitchen tools.